JWang1414/fall2025/electromagnetic/homework/PSET3.md

 \end{align}
 $$
 ![[Pasted image 20251019103720.png]]
-The dielectric constant can be modelled like:
+The dielectric constant for this system is equivalent to:
 - Draw a diagram for this system
 $$
 \epsilon_{r} = \frac{x}{d} + 1